 At Learning Circles, women in agriculture gather to hear from each other and agricultural resource providers in their local communities.
 To gain insight into the learning circle model, click here to listen to a few testimonials from women learning circle participants.
 Information is shared on practices and programs that support soil health, water quality, climate resilience, farm viability, and/or legacy planning.
-AFT will primarily host these gatherings online in the coming months to keep producers and landowners safe during the COVID-19 pandemic.
-Some gatherings or portions of gatherings may be hosted in-person, as conditions allow.
 These learning circles are free to attend.

 Scroll down to register for an event in your area!

 WHAT: Building Power: Exploring leadership & advocacy opportunities for California womxn in agriculture

 WHEN: January 28, 2023 | 1-3 PM

 WHERE: Pie Ranch, 2080 Green Oaks Way, Pescadero, CA 94060

 WHO: Speakers and Panelists:

 California State Assemblymember Cecilia Aguiar-Curry